Sony A9 vs RX1R II

-The Sony Alpha A9 and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were revealed to the public, respectively, in April 2017 and October 2015.
+The Sony Alpha A9 and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were officially introduced, respectively, in April 2017 and October 2015.
 The A9 is a mirrorless interchangeable lens camera, while the RX1R II is a fixed lens compact.
 Both cameras are equipped with a full frame sensor.
-The A9 has a resolution of 24 megapixel, whereas the RX1R II provides 42.2 MP.
+The A9 has a resolution of 24 megapixels, whereas the RX1R II provides 42.2 MP.

-An illustration of the physical size and weight of the Sony A9 and the Sony RX1R II is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Sony A9 and the Sony RX1R II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A9 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is considerably smaller (40 percent) than the Sony A9.
 It is worth mentioning in this context that the A9 is splash and dust resistant, while the RX1R II does not feature any corresponding weather-sealing.